-Sara hosts a world music radio show, ‘Round the World, at KUSF radio.
+Sara hosts an Italian music program, “Italian Frequency,” and a world music program, ‘Round the World, on KUSF radio.

 She teaches Comparative Literature at the University of San Francisco and Humanities in the Humanities Department at San Francisco State University.

-Every month, she produces, curates and hosts the Hazel Reading Series, an all-women reading series in San Francisco.
+Every month, she produces, curates and hosts the Hazel Reading Series, an all-womyn reading series in San Francisco.